John Custis (burgess): Career

 Northampton County voters elected John Custis III as one of their two delegates in the House of Burgesses in 1684, and he served many terms in the lower house of the Virginia General Assembly until appointed to the Governor's Council in late 1699 (remaining in the upper house for the rest of his life, as was customary).
 Although Custis III was disqualified for his first legislative term because he simultaneously held the county office of sheriff, when the election was held again, he won again, so served alongside Isaac Foxcroft in the 1685-1686 session.
 He next won election in 1693, when he and William Kendall represented the county; voters replaced Kendall by William Waters in the year's second session, and both Custis and Waters won re-election until 1697, when Waters was elected sheriff.
 Meanwhile, Custis' political influence grew in the colony, as he came to chair the House of Burgess' Committee for Elections and Privileges, and also held a high-ranking seat on the Committee for Propositions and Grievances.
 Possibly his most important service was chairing the committee that recommended moving the colony's capitol to Middle Plantation, which became Williamsburg.
 During his final terms in the lower house, Custis represented Northampton County together with Nathaniel Littleton; in 1699, partly because of Custis' promotion to the Governor's Council, both were replaced by William Waters and John Powell.

 Custis' royal appointment to the governor's Council was signed on December 26, 1699, the King accepting the recommendation of Governor Francis Nicholson.
 John Custis III began serving in the upper house of the Virginia General Assembly on July 19, 1700, and held that office until his death, although his last recorded appearance was on April 30, 1713.
 Meanwhile, his son John Custis IV began representing Northampton County in the House of Burgesses in 1705.

 Personal life

 This John Custis married twice.
-His first wife, Margaret Michael, bore him seven sons and two daughters, but died following her second daughter's birth.
+His first wife, the former Margaret Michael, bore him nine children, of whom five reached adulthood, including sons John Custis IV (who married Francis Parke), Hancock Custis (who married the widow Mary Littleton and died in 1728) and Henry Custis (who married Tabitha Custis and then the widow Anne Kendall Custis and died in 1733) and daughters Elizabeth (who married cousin Thomas Custis and died circa 1717) and Sorrowful Margaret (the name reflecting that her mother died following the birth, though she herself married first William Kendall, and after his death Thomas Cable, before herself dying in 1750).
 In 1691, Custis married her brother's widow, but Sarah Littleton Michael bore no further children.
 John Custis IV as the eldest son by primogeniture received most of his father's significant estate.